EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-sweet-home-ventura-california.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: sweet-home-ventura-california
 title: Sweet Home Ventura, California
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=34
-categories:
-  - Uncategorized
 ---

 Traveling enriches your life.
 The wife and I traveled to a few nice places that our planet has to offer.
 One such place, we currently live in: Raleigh, North Carolina.